 The College and Career Resource Center offers extensive resources for college searches, financial aid information, occupational descriptions and trade and technical school searches.
 The Career Center also has its own library of books and hundreds of college catalogs and college campus videos.
 Our College/Career counseling staff coordinates our annual College/Career Fair and hosts nearly 100 visits per year to various colleges, technical/trade schools, employers, and the military.
 Our Career Center is located on the second floor of the high school.
-Ms. Emily Catlett x2310 and Ms. Ashley Lee are located in Room 255 and are available for support and guidance for students in grades 9-12.
+Ms. Emily Catlett x2310 is located in Room 255 and is available for support and guidance for students in grades 9-12.